mfktech/lockfree-library/README.md

 ```

 #### 5. Map
-A concurrent map which provides thread-safe operations using Lock-Free algorithms (Atomic classes).
+A concurrent Map which provides thread-safe operations using Lock-Free algorithms (Atomic classes).
-This map relies on the same rules for {@code equals} and {@code hashCode} as in Java to put and
+This map relies on the same rules for _equals_ and _hashCode_ as in Java to put and
 lookup elements.
-Please do internet search to learn more about hashCode contract in Java.
+Please do internet search to learn more about hashCode/equals contract in Java.

 #### 5.1.
 Insertion/Put
-Insertion is thread-safe which allows to insert/put elements concurrently.
+Insert or Put operation is thread-safe which allows us to insert/put elements concurrently.
 It is highly
 recommended to provide efficient and consistent implementation of _hashCode_ method.

 One important difference from Java's Map is that the put operation will not overwrite the existing value if put